-As impressive as Schexnayder’s accomplishments are on the track, he has been just as successful off the track.
+Schexnayder has been just as successful off the track.
 He is certified at Level I, II and III, and owns the prestigious Master Coach Designation from USA Track and Field.
-He has formerly served as national chair of USATF’s Coaching Education Committee, Jumps Subcommittee chair, and chair of the Biomechanics subcommittee.
+He is also certified by the NSCA as a Strength and Conditioning coach.

 An educator by profession and a mentor of hundreds of coaches, he has been very active in curriculum development for Coaching Education programs, and has lectured nationally and internationally on speed/power training programs, biomechanics, track and field specific training and rehabilitation.
-He has authored several publications covering these topics.
+He has also authored several publications covering these topics.

 The Vacherie, La., native was class valedictorian at St. James High in 1979, and earned both his bachelor’s and master’s degrees at Nicholls State University.
 He graduated cum laude with a B.S. in physical education in 1983 and later added a master’s degree in administration and supervision in 1988, again earning cum laude honors.